dexter0195/Liability-of-Tor-Exit-Node-Operators/README.md

-# On the liability of Tor Exit Relays Operators
+# On the liability of Tor Exit Relay Operators
 ## Abstract
 Tor is a network providing anonymous access to the Internet to users all over the world.
 It relies on the efforts of volunteers who